 with stiffling school rules dictating every aspect of their school lives, the bizarre

-looking socks are still trendy after several years, perhaps because it is about as far
+looking socks, though not as much as before, are still trendy.
+Perhaps because it is about as

 such a friction between Japan's conformity-or-else rules and young people longing